alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 If you have not shipped for one month or more, then a nil return is required for each month that you have not shipped.
 If no monthly return form is received to cover each month you have held a licence, then your licence may be suspended.

-##Exporting drugs used in execution by lethal injection

-You need permission from the Export Control Organisation (ECO) to export outside the EU some drugs that may be used in lethal injections.
-These are ‘short and intermediate acting barbiturate anaesthetic agents’.

-This applies to drugs that are packaged for human or veterinary use, not raw materials that require further processing.
-The drugs are:

-- amobarbital (CAS RN 57-43-2)
-- amobarbital sodium salt (CAS RN 64-43-7)
-- pentobarbital (CAS RN 76-74-4)
-- pentobarbital sodium salt (CAS 57-33-0)
-- secobarbital (CAS RN 76-73-3)
-- secobarbital sodium salt (CAS RN 309-43-3)
-- thiopental (CAS RN 76-75-5)
-- thiopental sodium salt (CAS RN 71-73-8), also known as thiopentone sodium

-###Exporting propofol to the US

-You’ll need a licence from ECO to export propofol from the UK to the US.

-ECO will refuse any application if either:

-- the stated use of the drug is execution
-- ECO considers that there is an unacceptable risk the drug will be diverted for use in execution

-##Apply for an export licence

-$CTA

-Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for an export licence.

-$CTA

-The [ECO reports and statistics website](https://www.exportcontroldb.bis.gov.uk) has information on how long licence applications usually take.

-[Question for SME: how much does it cost to get a licence?]

-ECO uses the [consolidated EU and national arms export licensing criteria](http://www.publications.parliament.uk/pa/cm201314/cmhansrd/cm140325/wmstext/140325m0001.htm#14032566000018) to decide whether to give a licence.

 ##Contact